anas-rz/k3-node/README.md

 </a>

 > [!IMPORTANT]
-> Due to current Keras limitations, `k3_node` only supports
-> operations on dense adjacency matrix.
-Support to sparse adjacency
-> matrix will be added as soon as Keras adds support for sparse operations
-> (Or I may add support for multibackend sparse ops myself using torch-sparse,
-> jax.sparse, tf.sparse) after making the current framework tested and stable
+> Due to current Keras limitations, `k3_node` only supports operations on dense adjacency matrix.
+Support to sparse adjacency matrix will be added as soon as Keras adds support for sparse operations (Or I may add support for multibackend sparse ops myself using `torch-sparse`, `jax.sparse`, `tf.sparse`) after making the current framework tested and stable.

 # What's Included: